What happens after getting pre-approved

 Become a homeowner

-If you choose to work with a Better Real Estate Agent and fund with Better Mortgage you could qualify to save $2,000 on closing costs.* In as little as 3 minutes, see how much home you can buy with a free, no-commitment pre-approval from Better Mortgage.
+If you choose to work with a Better Real Estate Agent and fund with Better Mortgage you could qualify to save up to $10,000 on closing costs.* In as little as 3 minutes, see how much home you can buy with a free, no-commitment pre-approval from Better Mortgage.

 Related posts